 For Cancer Prevention Month, we’re highlighting the 5 behaviors that can prevent approximately 50 percent of cancers.

-Brighten up your winter with this fresh, healthy salad from HCI’s Good Life Kitchen cooking class series.
+Brighten up your winter with this fresh salad.
 Healthy eating is an important part of maintaining a healthy weight and reducing the risk of cancer, heart disease, and diabetes.
 If you have been diagnosed with cancer, eating healthy may increase your responsiveness to treatment, reduce complications, and improve your quality of life.

 Radon is a gas that can cause lung cancer.
 It has no smell and you can’t see it, so you could be breathing it in your home without knowing.
 Watch this video to learn how to find out whether your home has radon and what you can do to fix it.